 Weakness and fatigue can have many causes, including the treatment itself, worry or depression, not eating, pain, inactivity, and low blood counts.

 Make sure you get enough rest.
-Sleep at least eight hours a night and try to lie down during the day to rest.
-Avoid caffeine if it interferes with sleep.
+Sleep at least eight hours a night and try to lie down during the day to rest if you are still tired.
+Avoid caffeine late in the day as it interferes with sleep.

 Exercise.
 Short walks can actually increase appetite and energy.
 Exercise can help you rest better, even if you are feeling fatigued.